squaredup/squaredup-plugin-public/README.md

 ## Introduction

-SquaredUp Cloud plugins are vital components of the SquaredUp Unified Observability Portal product.
+Plugins are vital components of the SquaredUp Unified Observability Portal product.
 Each plugin bundles up everything involved in the interaction with a specific third party system, namely:

 - The ability to import objects from an external system into the Observability Portal's Data Mesh.